cybriq/kismet/doc/tokens.md

 3. [8 bytes] 64 bit nanosecond precise Unix timestamp (nanoseconds since January 1, 1970 UTC, which can record time until 2262 AD)
 4. [32 bytes] difficulty target (computed from parent block(s) targets and timestamps)
 5. [32 bytes] ed25519 public key for token.
 Miner has a corresponding 64 byte private key that this key authenticates.
+6. [32 bytes] Congress Proposal Reference - the pBFT chain proposal IPFS hash, expected for proposal type otherwise not present
-6. [32 bytes] other previous block hash (expected with merge bit set, otherwise not present)
+7. [32 bytes] other previous block hash (expected with merge bit set, otherwise not present)

 The blake3 hash of this entire block of data is the block hash.
+Note there is no "nonce" field because the timestamp and public key are both very widely variable within a given block time target window.

+There is no merkel root because the chain does not validate transactions, only records block solutions for governance privilege tokens.

+The solution of a block is not the blake3 hash, which is just the index value, it is a DivHash, which is computed using data expansion based on multiplication and division of the blocks as Big integers.

 ### Token types